arku1213/RL-FinMath-Causality/DailyLog.md

 - Make Thompson Sampling notes
 - Try adapting Thompson Sampling for n-nomial and look into higher steps
 - Try other examples for Thompson Sampling
+- New objective: Expand into Binary options

+Day 14 - Thrusday, October 2nd:

+- Trying to optimize Binary option code to get best results

 Next goals: